 Kandy Esala Perahera: the 10-day festival honouring the sacred tooth relic of the Buddha, and also the time for the Kataragama festival in the South.

-Panadura Wildlife Research Centre: This is peak nesting time for the turtles and you can watch the females lumbering up the beach to lay their eggs.
+Panadura Wildlife Research Centre: This is the peak nesting season for turtles, and you can watch the females lumber up the beach to lay their eggs.

 Whale watching: You still have a chance of spotting sperm whales and blue whales from Trincomalee.

-Surfing: There are lots of surf spots around the island for beginners as well as advanced.
+Surfing: There are many surf spots around the island for beginners and advanced.

 August

-Minneriya National Park: The Minneriya Reservoir (also known as the Minneriya Tank) is a huge, ancient, man made reservoir covering 8,900 Hectares.
-It never runs dry and so the areaaround it is lush and green, providing the perfect watering hole for elephants during the dry season.
+Minneriya National Park: The Minneriya Reservoir (also known as the Minneriya Tank) is a huge, ancient, man-made reservoir covering 8,900 Hectares.
+It never runs dry, so the area around it is lush and green, providing the perfect watering hole for elephants during the dry season.
 Several herds of wild Asian elephants gather together, some travelling from many miles away.
-It leads to a unique phenomena not seen anywhere else in the world, where as many as 300 play and interact.
+It leads to a unique phenomenon not seen anywhere else in the world, where as many as 300 play and interact.

-Surfing: With the winds offshore, swells consistent and rain at a minimum, this is the perfect time to take your board to the sea.
+Surfing: With the winds offshore, consistent swells, and minimal rain, this is the perfect time to take your board to the sea.

 September